A Great Way to Protect Your RV Investment

 Harsh UV rays can be incredibly damaging to an RV.
 The bright sunshine will eat away at the roof over time and leave the plastic skylights brittle and yellow.
 It causes the paint to fade and the RV decals to fade over time and eventually peel.

 Because the sun is so damaging to the exterior of your RV, we highly recommend parking in the shade whenever possible.
 This will limit the amount of sunlight your home-on-wheels sees, helping it look better and last longer—two things we all want for our rigs.
-Read reviews on sites like Campground Reviews to get a better idea of how much shade each campground offers.
+Read reviews on sites like RV LIFE Campgrounds to get a better idea of how much shade each campground offers.

 Cover when in storage